 HOW TO SHOW YOUR PARTNER RESPECT

 Love is Respect: The happiest and most stable relationships are those in which respect is present.
-As a marriage counselor, I have found this to be true time and time again.
+As a marriage counselor in the Denver area and online, I have found this to be true time and time again.

 Love is Respect: What Does It Mean to Respect Someone?